 To put into a Calibration Mode: Turn on the ignition switch and set the display to Compass.
 Press the RESET button for at least 10 seconds until the "COMPASS CALIBRATING" message appears.
-Release the RESET button and complete one 360° turn in an area free from large metal objects.
-The "COMPASS CALIBRATING" message will turn off and the compass will function normally.
+Release the MENU button and drive the vehicle in one or more complete three, 360° circles, under 5 mph (8 km/h) in an area free from large metal objects, until the "COMPASS CALI-BRATING" message turns off.